Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 # For example, less than 7GB of VRAM is required for the 7B model.
 python demos/single_turn.py <--some_flags> --quant
 ```
-Use `--quant` flag to enable 4-bit quantization which performs inference on limited GPU resources.
-Empirically, it allows the 7B model to operate on GPUs with 6GB+ VRAM.

 ### Multi-turn Dialogue